vallentindaniel/MarketAnalyzer/README.md

 - `MYSQL_DATABASE`: MySQL database name
 - `SESSION_SECRET`: Secret key for Flask sessions

+For more detailed database configuration options, see [Database Configuration Guide](docs/database_config.md).

 Create a `.env` file in the root directory with these variables.

 ## Database Structure

+The application uses a relational database with the following main tables:

+1. **Candles**: Stores price candle data across all timeframes
+2. **PriceActionPatterns**: Stores identified price patterns linked to candles
+3. **FairValueGaps**: Stores FVGs identified in the market
+4. **TradeOpportunities**: Stores potential trade setups based on patterns and FVGs

 The application uses a hierarchical candle model to represent different timeframes:
 - 1m candles link to 5m candles